linode/docs/docs/guides/quick-answers/linux/how-to-use-fsck-to-fix-disk-problems/index.md

 ## What is fsck?

 fsck, short for file system consistency check, is a utility that examines the file system for errors and attempts to repair them if possible.
-It functions as a frontend untility for a combination of built-in tools to check the disk and generates a report of its findings.
+It functions as a frontend utility for a combination of built-in tools to check the disk and generates a report of its findings.

 On some systems, fsck runs automatically after an unclean shutdown or after a certain number of reboots.

 {{< note >}}
-`fsck` is not installed by default when using Linode's rescue mode, and instead the `e2fsck` tool, which fsck functions as a frontend for, will ned to be called directly for standard `ext` filesystems.
+`fsck` is not installed by default when using Linode's rescue mode, and instead the `e2fsck` tool, which fsck functions as a frontend for, will need to be called directly for standard `ext` filesystems.
 Please see our [Troubleshooting Guide: Booting into Rescue Mode](https://www.linode.com/docs/troubleshooting/rescue-and-rebuild/#booting-into-rescue-mode) for guidance.
 {{</ note >}}

 ## When to Use fsck